Turmac/freezing_behavior_analysis/README.md

 Information
 train_deeplabcut.py
 The script to build deeplabcut project, extract frames from video, label the frames, training and testing.
+The config.yaml file is an example of the config file we used in the experiment.
+Our labelled data locates at body_part_detection_network/labeled-data

 data_augumentation.py
 After extracting the training frames, use data augumentation to the data.